Follow HIPAA to Build a Regulatory Compliant Telehealth Platform

 Set Up Secure In-App Connection

-A rule of thumb says: first and foremost, set up a secure connection.
+First and foremost, set up a secure connection.
 You can’t use Skype, Zoom, email, and other popular means of web communication for telemedicine, as they lack the necessary security features.
 For a secure solution, consider either building your secure in-app messaging or video-chat tools using end-to-end encryption or using a HIPAA-compliant solution by a third-party provider under a special security agreement (which typically comes at a fee).
 For example, telemedicine platforms like AmWell and Teladoc have built-in secure video conferencing and messaging features that meet HIPAA telehealth requirements.

 Use Appropriate Data Storage

 According to HIPAA guidelines, protected health information (PHI) should be retained for at least six years after the last date of service or encounter.
-Regularly deleting old files will free up the storage space and account for better data management.
+Regularly deleting old files will free up storage space and allow for better data management.
 The correct workflow principles implemented in software on an architecture level can minimize unnecessary duplicates that can render your system vulnerable to hacker attacks.

 Use Secure Data Encryption